ernohanninen/SIMPLIcity/README.md

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig1.png)

 2. Select processes to run.
-The data provided is acquired with Operetta CLS system, therefore Operetta should be selected as imaging platform.
+Here the testing data provided is acquired with Operetta CLS system, therefore Operetta should be selected as imaging platform.
 Run all the processes:

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig2.png)

 3. Submit settings for the chosen processes.
-Here images with LMX1A and TH image channels is used, threfore using LMX_TH model, with default parameters.
+Here images with LMX1A and TH image channels is used, threfore using LMX_TH model with the default parameters.
 Identify the cell types corresponding to the markers.
 Use threshold value NA to classify all segmented objects as cells.
-In pixel intensity measurements, let's compare TH_cells.
+In cell pixel intensity measurements, TH_cells are compared.
 In cell area measurements, the co-expression factor is initialized to 0.4 and in the example we are looking for LMX positive cells which are also TH positive:

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig3.png)

 4. Explore the results.
-The sample specific segmentation and pixel distributon results can be found using the drop-down menu
+The sample specific segmentation and pixel distributon results can be found using the drop-down menus:
 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig4.png)

+The output of the image analysis pipeline is stored in ~/SIMPLIcity/App/output

+5. The web app contains thresholding page, which can be used to test the outcome of different thresholding algorithms.
+The page needs to be refreshed before submitting a image and running thresholding.

 ### Command-line
 To run the pipeline from command line, follow these instructions.